Create a feature engineering proposal

 Top-level request to start a feature engineering proposal.

-Fully qualified output table, e.g. 'iceberg.automl_credit_risk.training_v1'.
+Fully qualified output table.
+For example iceberg.automl_credit_risk.training_v1.
 Schema must be under the AutoML namespace.

 Natural-language description of the prediction problem.